secretuniversity/all-aboard-vuejs-box/app/tutorial/guide.md

 ```bash
 make build
 ```
-> The Makefile has a `compress-wasm` target that is invoked after the contract is compiled which takes care of compressing the wasm and produces a `contract.wasm.gz` file.
+> The Makefile has a `compress-wasm` target that's invoked after the contract is compiled and produces a `contract.wasm.gz` file.
+This is the compressed secret contract code that you'll store on the `LocalSecret` blockchain.

 ### Run the Unit Tests